-A quick and easy weeknight meal that will only take you ten minutes to make!
-This delicious honey sriracha baked salmon has the perfect sweet and tangy glaze.
+This delicious Honey Sriracha Salmon is quick and easy weeknight meal that will only take you ten minutes to make!
+This delicious baked salmon has the perfect sweet and tangy glaze.
 Pair it with white rice and your favorite veggies for a complete meal.
-This recipe is gluten free and Paleo friendly!

 Delicious Honey Sriracha Baked Salmon: The Perfect Ten Minute Meal